randomException/ACG/assignment4/README.txt

 # and leave your 'attempt' code in place (commented out if necessary) so we can see it.

 R1 Integrate your raytracer (1p): done
-  R2 Direct light & shadows (2p): not done
+  R2 Direct light & shadows (2p): done
   R3 Bounced indirect light (5p): not done
         R4 Russian roulette (2p): not done